-While subject matter in my images varies, there are some common elements, namely the use of images that operate on both the physical and metaphorical levels.
+My images that operate on both the physical and metaphorical levels.
 Since the mid 70’s my photo based art has pushed the envelope technically and visually, often going beyond the “traditional” depiction of subjects, teasing the viewer to ponder, puzzle and find their own answers influenced by their own history..
-I play with what is real and what seems real but isn’t; the visionary and the transformative.
+I play with what is real and what seems real but isn’t; the visionary and the trans-formative.
 Photography is the catalyst to unearth new vistas, worlds, concepts, truths, re-presenting the world and inviting us to see otherwise.

 I believe that the artist is just the conduit to get the creative process started.
 That process is completed by the viewer, so that each work is in fact many works s each viewer brings their own history, hopes ,memories to their interpretation of the art work.